Entrain

 The science behind it.

-Entrain compositions are informed by neural resonance theory and by decades of neuroscience research on how the brain synchronizes with rhythmic sound.
-The theory describes how neural oscillations synchronize with external rhythmic stimuli through nonlinear resonance, creating stable patterns that the brain experiences as musical structure, temporal expectation, and shifts in awareness.
+Entrain compositions are informed by neural resonance theory: the account of how neural oscillations lock to external rhythm through nonlinear resonance, forming the stable patterns the brain experiences as musical structure, temporal expectation, and shifts in awareness.

 The foundational science — neural entrainment, cross-frequency coupling, oscillatory synchronization — is well established and published in peer-reviewed journals.
 What remains an active area of research is the full picture of how these mechanisms interact with consciousness, emotion, and individual differences in response.
 We're transparent about that boundary.
 The mechanism is real.
 The experience is real.
 Our complete understanding of this exciting area of research is still evolving.